edbzn/edbzn.dev/content/blog/cross-framework-i18n-with-angular-localize-and-nx/index.md

 }
 ```

-Now your services can use `$localize` directly—translations are already loaded:
+Now your services can use `$localize` directly, translations are already loaded:

 ```ts
 @Injectable()